Jenee Wilde, senior instructor of English, email@example.com

-The IPRG meets twice a term to read and discuss current composition theory and research in support of student writers from diverse backgrounds.
-No preparation is required.
-We read together for 30 minutes then discuss recent research in fields of composition and the intersections of gender, race, sexuality, ability, and other aspects of identity.
-All are invited.
-Our goals are to develop a shared language for writing and assessment as they relate to diversity, equity, and inclusion concerns for teaching our diverse student body; and to build a community who help each other reflect upon and refine inclusive teaching practices.
+Unique to our reading group format is that no preparation is required for our two-hour discussion sessions.
+Instead, we read together for 30 minutes then discuss our selected articles or book chapters in fields of composition and the intersections of gender, race, sexuality, ability, and other aspects of identity and social justice.
+Faculty, students, and staff from across disciplines are invited to join us.
+Our goals are (1) to develop a shared language for writing and assessment as they relate to diversity, equity, and inclusion concerns for teaching our diverse student body; and (2) to build a community of educators who help each other reflect upon and refine inclusive teaching practices and anti-racist pedagogy.
 Reading together gives us a shared language for reflecting on our work.
-We are using the space of the reading group to discuss not only assessment of students but our own praxis and to share what we’ve learned through national conference papers, invited talks, and other research-based products.
+We use the space of the reading group to discuss not only assessment of students but our own praxis and to share what we’ve learned through national conference papers, invited talks, and other research-based products.